SprocketTools/SprocketBot/CAMPAIGNS.md

 In order to add a faction to the campaign, download the [faction configuration template](assets/FactionTemplate.json) json file.
 In this file are several settings pertaining to your specific faction.

 - `Faction role ID`: This needs to define the role ID you intend to require before players can join the faction.

+    - To get a role ID, open up your server profile and right-click on the role you intend to use.
+Then select "copy role ID."
+This will past a string of numbers into your clipboard similar to the given example.

 - `Logging channel ID`: This needs to be a channel id of where you want faction updates to be sent to.

+    - To get a channel ID, right click on it and select "copy channel ID."
+This will past a string of numbers into your clipboard similar to the given example.

 - `Flag image URL`: This needs to be a valid embeddable image.

 - `Is a country`: Set to `true` to make the faction a country, otherwise set it to `false` to make it a company.

 - `Military funds`: Set this to the player's starting discretionary funds.

 From here, save the file and run the `-addCampaignFaction` command.
 Follow the instructions to add your faction to the campaign.
 Note that campaign managers from the host server will need to approve any factions that they don't upload themselves.